Understanding the MRI

 Unlike some medical diagnostic techniques, having an MRI won’t cause undue pain or any ill-effect.
 Best of all, for people who suffer from claustrophobia or a similar anxiety, our MRI scanner is not fully enclosed.
 Its open features make it more friendly for people who suffer from claustrophobia, compared with the traditional tunnel MRI scanners that are more enclosed.

 All you need to do to prepare for the standing MRI is to remove your mobile phone, credit cards, jewellery and other metallic objects, because they can interfere with the MRI’s magnets and the quality of the images.
-The exam generally takes 45-60 minutes to complete and is usually a comfortable experience for the patient; they just hear the various noises of the electromagnetic scanner – earplugs/headphones are not essential for most scans.
+The exam generally takes one hour to complete and is usually a comfortable experience for the patient.
+You just hear the various noises of the electromagnetic scanner – earplugs/headphones are not essential for most scans.

 Traditional MRI scan on the left; standing MRI scan on the right.
 The scan under weight bearing load on the right shows the extent of the injury to the knee and gives specialists the knowledge they need to provide the best treatment.